 Samaritans have a list of other sources of support you may find useful.

-An attempted or suspected suicide can be traumatic and distressing, whether or not you knew the person very well.
-For a community, it can throw up all kinds of feelings.
-Everyone acts or reacts in their own way.
-It’s important to know that there is no right or wrong way of feeling.
+An attempted or suspected suicide can be traumatic and distressing, whether or not you knew the person.
+Everyone acts or reacts in their own way and it’s important to know that there is no right or wrong way of feeling and all our feelings are valid.

-Step by Step provides practical support and guidance to help university communities prepare for, and recover from, a suspected or attempted suicide.
+The Samaritan’s Step by Step programme provides practical support and guidance to help university communities prepare for, and recover from, a suspected or attempted suicide.
 Students and staff can find the advice and guidance here.

 The Office for Students has also provided advice, guidance, and resources for universities.